Our One Team™ Mediation process can help you work together to divorce with less stress and less cost.

 02

 We can move quickly or spread it out at a slower pace, depending on what fits your needs best.
-I will help you and your spouse work through conflict and jointly write an agreement regarding all of the important financial issues including the marital home, vehicles, retirement accounts, other assets, debts, child support and alimony.
+I will help you and your spouse work through conflict and jointly write an agreement regarding all of the important financial issues including the marital home, vehicles, retirement accounts, other assets, debts and alimony.

 03